klucsik/thermostat/README.md

  Built around the esp8266 board and the arduino framework, there is 3 thermostat with different settings:
  * One for the "reverse refigerator" for the germination
  * Two in the greenhouse, one for the whole greenhouse, and the other one is for a smaller portion of it.
- Built around the esp8266 and a simple led display and a speaker, the dispay and alarm unit in the house A google spreadsheet  which serves as a backend, holds the data and the configuration values A python flask api server which manages the updates.
+ Built around the esp8266 and a simple led display and a speaker, the display and alarm unit is in the house A google spreadsheet which serves as a backend, holds the data and the configuration values A python flask api server which manages the updates.

 #### The repos included in this project
 * https://github.com/klucsik/thermostat